redeclipse/base/readme.txt

 In a true open source by the people for the people nature, we try to work closely with the gaming and open source communities to provide a better overall experience, aiming to create a game environment that is fun and easy to play, while still having elements to master.

-If you think you might have something to contribute to the game or community, please feel free to drop by our [Chat](http://webchat.freenode.net/?channels=redeclipse) or [Forums](http://redeclipse.net/forums) and talk to us directly.
+If you think you might have something to contribute to the game or community, please feel free to drop by our [IRC chatroom](http://webchat.freenode.net/?channels=redeclipse) or [Forums](http://redeclipse.net/forums) and talk to us directly.
 We try to maintain a standard of friendly behaviour in our community, so don't be afraid to speak up and have your say in building this game for us all! :)

 ## Get Involved
 You're encouraged to help the project by joining in with the rest of the community to make a better project!
 You can do this by participating in our Community, using the development version and reporting any issues, ideas, suggestions or comments you may have.